-Of course, many who come to Gold Beach prefer to do just relax by like walking along a sandy beach or sitting on a gusty bluff watching the clouds go by or gazing into a tide pool for what seems like hours until that starfish finally moves on.
+Of course, many who come to Gold Beach, prefer to relax by walking along a sandy beach, sitting on a gusty bluff watching the clouds go by or watching the abundant wildlife that you can find in a simple tide pool .

 Wilderness in Gold Beach and along the Southern Oregon Coast is fiercely protected.
 Hiking can be a walk, a stroll or a serious climb into the old growth forests or along the spectacular coast line.